ibl.ai Agentic AI Blog

 4. Multi-LLM routing.
 Onyx supports configuring an LLM provider. ibl.ai supports routing across multiple models per workload with automatic fallbacks (Opus for complex reasoning + Sonnet for workhorse + Haiku for high-volume + Llama 4 self-hosted for sensitive workloads), all from a single platform.

 5. Platform-level orchestration.
-Onyx is a useful primitive. ibl.ai is a platform that ships the orchestration, mentor management, audit logs, evaluation framework, integrations (LMS / SIS / CRM / EHR / financial systems), and chat surfaces enterprises need at scale.
+Onyx is a useful primitive. ibl.ai is a platform that ships the orchestration, agent management, audit logs, evaluation framework, integrations (LMS / SIS / CRM / EHR / financial systems), and chat surfaces enterprises need at scale.

 What ibl.ai Ships That Onyx Doesn't (Out of the Box)